How to lodge for transfer duty

 - arrange for you to collect your documents in person.

 We are committed to providing quality and timely service.
-If you give us all the required information, we can process your documents without delays.
+If you give us all the required information, we can process your documents without unnecessary delays.
+(However, various COVID-19 relief measures are affecting our processing times.)

 These are our processing timeframes: